A Race To Protect His Country — And His Mother

 When the pandemic first hit, Hitesh Hurkchand had one overriding concern: How do I protect my mother?

 Hurkchand lives in Boston.
-His mother, Thuja, was in South Africa.
+His mother, Thulja, was in South Africa.
 She was a widow, living at an assisted living facility.
 And she had diabetes, hypertension, and heart issues.

-Thinking about how hard it was going to be to keep Thuja safe, Hurkchand would fall into bouts of despair.
+Thinking about how hard it was going to be to keep Thulja safe, Hurkchand would fall into bouts of despair.
 "Oh my god, I mean it was like every other day," he recalls.

 But Hurkchand happened to have deep experience in a very relevant field: He's an epidemiologist by training and an expert on setting up pharmaceutical supply chains in low- and middle-income countries.